 If you wanted to go out for a meal one night i would highly suggest Taylors Restaurant which you can walk to from the camping site.
 It is on the other end of the beach.

 You can go fishing off the rock or at the jetty there as well.
 It is one of the most relaxing places in Tasmania i would say.
-Defiantly worth going there for a few nights! over 7 years ago
+Defiantly worth going there for a few nights! almost 8 years ago

 I agree with the Peninsula, and you can't go past Fortesque Bay just south of Eaglehawk Neck.
 Large tent sites for around $5 per person, per night, great toilet facilities, half day bushwalking around Cape Hauy Fishing off the jetty you are bound to catch some squid and flathead, and if you are a keen diver then you can get under and catch a few southern rocklobster or abalone.